-Myofasical pain syndrome is a condition that causes chronic pain and discomfort.
-It is difficult to diagnose, but there are effective options for treating pain from the condition.
-Learn more about the condition and the available treatment options below.
+Myofascial pain syndrome causes chronic pain and discomfort.
+It is difficult to diagnose, but there are effective options for treating pain from this condition.
+Learn more about the condition and its treatment options below:

 Myofascial Pain Syndrome Causes & Symptoms

-Myofascial pain syndrome occurs when pressure is applied to certain trigger points in the body, causing referred pain in other areas of the body.
+Myofascial pain syndrome occurs when pressure is applied to certain trigger points in the body, causing referred pain in other areas.
 It is most common in people whose jobs require repetitive motions (such as a construction worker who uses tools on a daily basis).

 Symptoms of myofascial pain syndrome can include all of the following:

-- Muscle pain, especially if it’s a dull, aching pain.
+Muscle pain, especially if it’s dull and aching

-One of the most difficult parts of myofascial pain syndrome is diagnosing the condition, since the symptoms could indicate a number of other conditions.
-Your physician may order tests in order to rule out other conditions with related symptoms before making the diagnosis.
+One of the most difficult aspects of myofascial pain syndrome is diagnosing the condition, as the symptoms could indicate a number of other conditions.
+Your physician may order tests to rule out other conditions with similar symptoms before making the diagnosis.

 Treating Myofascial Pain Syndrome